Enfield and Haringey Athletic Club: History

 The origins of the club began with the creation of three clubs.
 The Enfield Athletic Club was founded 1920 and the Ponders End Athletic Club was founded in 1922.
-Another club known as Southgate Harriers, were formed in 1932 by a breakaway group from the Southgate and Wood Green Sports Association.
+Another club, known as Southgate Harriers, was formed in 1932 by a breakaway group from the Southgate and Wood Green Sports Association.

 In 1965 the Enfield AC and Ponders End AC merged to become the Borough of Enfield Harriers in 1965 and nine years later in 1974, Southgate AC moved from Broomfield Park to White Hart Lane Community Sports Centre and became known as the Haringey & Southgate AC, which was later shortened to Haringey AC.

 In 1999 the Borough of Enfield Harriers and Haringey AC merged to become the name that it used today, that of Enfield and Haringey AC.

 In September 2006, Enfield and Haringey Athletic Club won the National Young Athletes League Final.
 In doing so, stopping the three year stranglehold on the title by Blackheath and Bromley Harriers.